matchabbq/Solitaire_Cards/README.md

 # Solitaire_Cards
 Solitaire cards based on MS traditional Solitaire Cards Game.

-Hihi
-hello kevin

-lichen is here with Kevin
+Codes finished and tested with single suit game. - Kevin 6/13/2019 8:23 PM

 Introduction
   This game have level 1 - 3 to choose.